BBC-Data-Unit/council-debt-2023/README.md

 ## BBC and partner usage

-This investigation featured across BBC platforms on the 16th of January 2024 and was the most read in the [BBC News website](https://www.bbc.co.uk/news/uk-67707156) with over a million views.
+This investigation featured across BBC platforms on the 16th of January 2024 and was the most read in the [BBC News website](https://www.bbc.co.uk/news/uk-67707156).
 Some BBC political reporters also covered the story for their local area, including [Beds, Herts & Bucks](https://www.bbc.co.uk/news/uk-england-beds-bucks-herts-67980626) and [Birmingham & Black Country](https://www.bbc.co.uk/news/articles/c972z36n329o).
 The research got special features on BBC radio outlets such as [BBC Radio Kent](https://www.bbc.co.uk/sounds/play/p0h58d3f) and [BBC Radio Sheffield](https://www.bbc.co.uk/sounds/play/p0h59gb9).

 The Shared Data Unit makes data journalism available to news organisations across the media industry, as part of a partnership between the BBC and the News Media Association.
 The partnership generated over 30 stories, including: